 Had Helen Keller been born today, her parents would have had many more options.
 Cochlear implants may have restored her lost sense of hearing while speech therapy could have helped her talk more fluently.

-Beethoven, Edison and Keller all made a mockery of deaf stereotypes throughout their lives and, many years later, they still do.
+Beethoven, Edison and Keller all made a mockery of deaf stereotypes throughout their lives and, many years later, they still do, which is why they are deaf role models.

 Our goal at Sevenoaks Hearing is to enable our clients to do the same, living life as richly as they desire and deserve.
 We consider not just your hearing but your overall wellbeing and the demands of your chosen lifestyle.